 In General.
-The Plan Administrator allows you to direct the investment of your Accounts.
+The Plan Administrator allows you to direct the investment of your all of your Accounts.
 The Plan Administrator may establish uniform guidelines and procedures relating to Participant self-direction.
-You may direct the investment of all of your Accounts.

 Investment Elections.
 You may direct the percentage of your Accounts to be invested in one or more of the available investment funds.
 Your elections will be subject to such rules and limitations as the Plan Administrator may prescribe.
 After your death, your beneficiary may make investment elections as if the beneficiary were the Participant.
 However, the Plan Administrator may restrict investment transfers to the extent required to comply with applicable law.